 Dreaming of a fairy-tale Christmas with a mug of mulled wine and gingerbread cookies?
 Then you should visit a Christmas market in Germany!
 Germany is famous for its traditional Christmas atmosphere without being over the top or too commercial.
 If you want a Disney-like Christmas, than Germany is not for you, but if you long for the scent of Christmas spices, twinkling Christmas lights and some traditional entertainment, then Germany is right place.
 I’ve asked some other travel bloggers which is their favorite Christmas market in Germany and this is how I came with this list of the best Christmas markets in Germany – all tried and tested for you with lots of practical tips.

-This post has been last updated on 30 August 2020.
-It contains the 2020 dates for the included Christmas Markets in Germany.
-Due to the COVID-19 pandemic some Christmas markets do not have yet dates.
-Check before you go with the official page of the Christmas market, as some events might get cancelled last minute.Get into the Christmas spirit with a visit to a Christmas market in Germany!
+This post has been last updated on 31 October 2020.
+Most of the Christmas Markets in Germany has been already cancelled.
+Unfortunately, in 2020 there won’t be any Christmas Markets in Germany.
+This post will be updated again with the 2021 dates.
+Hopefully, we can travel then again.Get into the Christmas spirit with a visit to a Christmas market in Germany!
 Find out here which are Germany's best Christmas markets!Click To Tweet

 Wherever you will be in Germany this winter season or in the surrounding countries, there will be a Christmas market near you.
 Find the best ones here.